-We teach maths following the White Rose scheme, chosen because it incorporates fluency, reasoning and problem solving at all levels.
+We teach maths following the White Rose scheme, chosen because it ensures progression throughout school through its use of resources, vocabulary, methods of recording, and incorporates fluency, reasoning and problem solving at all levels.
 The focus is not on rote learning but on making connections across mathematical ideas to deepen understanding.
 Pupils are introduced to new concepts using the Concrete, Pictorial and Abstract (CPA) approach.
 We ensure that children have the chance to grapple with numbers, shapes and statistics, and believe that there is as much (if not more) to be gained from making mistakes and addressing them, as in getting it right first time.
+We encourage mixed ability grouping to encourage peer support and explanations which serve to deepen understanding.